 The Company intends to vigorously defend this action and to prosecute its counterclaims.
+In particular, the Company believes it has a substantial defense to the Complaint because Swartz was not registered as a broker-dealer, and intends to vigorously pursue this defense.
 At the present time, the Company is unable to estimate the possible range of damages that the Company might incur should this action be resolved against the Company.

-17. QUARTERLY FINANCIAL SUMMARY (UNAUDITED)
+17. SUBSEQUENT EVENTS (UNAUDITED)